margo/spec-draft/Margo Edge Interoperability Standard.md

 3. Generate a SHA-256 hash value for the request's body
 4. Ensure the generated hash value matches the hash value from the message

-## Workload API

 ### Desired State API

-The desired state is expressed as a [Kubernetes custom resource definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and made available to the device's management client as a YAML document using the OpenGitOps pattern.
+The desired state is expressed as a Kubernetes custom resource definition and made available to the device's management client as a YAML document using the OpenGitOps pattern.

-#### ApplicationDeployment Definition
+**Application Deployment Definition:**

 ```yaml
 apiVersion: application.margo.org/v1alpha1